Vermont State Infrastructure Bank (SIB)

 Use of Proceeds

-- Construction or reconstruction of highways, roads and bridges;
+- Construction or reconstruction of highways, roads and bridges, and pedestrian facilities;

 - Construction and/or installation of electric vehicle charging stations and natural gas refueling stations available for public use.